Cartus/AGGCN/README.md

 - unzip, wget (for downloading only)

 We have released our trained model and training log in this repo.
-You can find the the [logs](https://github.com/Cartus/AGGCN_TACRED/blob/master/logs.txt) under the main directory and the trained model under the saved_models directory.
+You can find the [logs](https://github.com/Cartus/AGGCN_TACRED/blob/master/logs.txt) under the main directory and the trained model under the saved_models directory.
 Our released model achieves 69.0% F1 score as reported in the original ACL paper.
 Moreover, in our Arxiv version, we also reported the mean and std of F1 score, the stats is 68.2% +- 0.5% based on 5 trained models.
 The random seeds are 0, 37, 47, 72 and 76.

 There is no guarantee that the model is the same as we released and reported if you run the code on different environments (including hardware and software).
 If you train the model by using the default setting, you will get the exact same output in the logs.txt.